influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/lintCronWorkflowRequest.md

 withSchedule(schedule)
 ```

-Schedule is a schedule to run the Workflow in Cron format
+"Schedule is a schedule to run the Workflow in Cron format"

 ### fn cronWorkflow.spec.withStartingDeadlineSeconds